 Diseases With Vaccination

-Distemper is another pretty serious condition.
+Distemper is another pretty severe condition.
 Your dog should be vaccinated for distemper when they are young.
-If your dog has not been vaccinated, they could end up with pneumonia and seizures after contracting the disease from another infected dog’s saliva.
+If your dog has not been vaccinated, it could have pneumonia and seizures after contracting the disease from another infected dog's saliva.
 If your dog does come down with the disease, there is no known cure.
-This is a Common Illnesses in Dogs that should be addressed.
+This is a Common Illness in Dogs that should be addressed.

 Parainfluenza and Bordetella transmit through nasal secretions.
 Both cause symptoms that look like a common cold or flu.
 Both can be treated with antibiotics and are generally not fatal.